JuliaReach - Summer of Code

 Difficulty: Medium.

 Expected Results.
-The goal is to implement certain efficient algorithms from the literature.
+The goal is to implement certain efficient state-of-the-art algorithms from the literature.
 The code is to be documented, tested, and evaluated in benchmarks.
-Specific tasks may include: efficient vertex enumeration of zonotopes; operations on zonotope bundles; efficient disjointness checks between different set types; complex zonotopes.
+Specific tasks may include (to be driven by the interets of the candidate): efficient vertex enumeration of zonotopes; operations on polynomial zonotopes; operations on zonotope bundles; efficient disjointness checks between different set types; complex zonotopes.

 Expected Length.
 175 hours.